Sliding door: Bottom-rolling door gear

 Sometimes a top-hung system cannot be used, as the weight of the door cannot be supported from above; in this case, a bottom-rolling system may be used.

 A bottom-rolling system consists of two rollers (sometimes called a sheave) at the bottom of the door running on a track, and two guides at the top running in a guide channel.
 As all the weight of the door is concentrated on the two bottom wheels, more force is needed to move the door than on a top-hung system.

 Lift-and-slide door gear

 A sliding door that is lifted from the frame during opening and closing is called a lift-and-slide door.
 This allows for a better seal, with less draught and better soundproofing.

 Automatic sliding doors

-Some sliding doors contain a motor and activation system to open them.
-These are called sliding door operators.
+Some sliding doors contain a motor and activation system to open them, called sliding door operators.
 Automatic sliding doors are commonly found in offices and shop entrances.
 These doors contain a magnetic locking mechanism that automatically unlocks during emergencies.